The Definitive Guide To Real Estate Document Management

 Extraction of T12 data reassures the investors and prospects of their real estate investment options, and thus, its well-organized retention is pivotal.

-Docsumo : The smarter alternative to real estate document management
+Docsumo : The smarter alternative to real estate document processing

 Docsumo is an advanced platform that facilitates the extraction of information into an organized and well-structured format from unstructured PDFs, scanned images, and documents.